-[YOU]: end up spending hours trying to remove random "unuseful" stuff & services and loosely remove too much (like I did...), then, after rebooting, you are welcomed by X/twm in all it’s magnificence...don’t panic!
+Now, if you loosely remove too much (as I did...!), after rebooting, you may end-up "welcomed" by an X/twm server in all it’s magnificence...don’t panic!

 yum -y groupinstall “GNOME Desktop Environment”